Tony Hawk's Pro Skater 3

 Tony Hawk's Pro Skater 3 is a 2001 skateboarding video game and the third installment in the Tony Hawk's series.
-It was developed by Neversoft and published by Activision under the Activision O2 label in 2001 for the PlayStation, PlayStation 2, Game Boy Color and GameCube.
-In 2002, it was published for the Xbox, Game Boy Advance, Microsoft Windows, Nintendo 64 (becoming the last game ever released on the console as it had been discontinued 3 1/2 months prior), and Mac OS.
-It was the first game released for the PlayStation 2 supporting online play and was a launch title for the GameCube in North America.
+It was published by Activision under the Activision O2 label in 2001 for the PlayStation, PlayStation 2, Game Boy Color and GameCube.
+In 2002, it was published for the Xbox, Game Boy Advance, Windows, Mac OS, and the Nintendo 64.
+It was the final official release for the Nintendo 64 (having been discontinued 3 months prior) and the only game that was released for the system in 2002, the first game released for the PlayStation 2 supporting online play and was a launch title for the GameCube in North America and PAL regions.

-Tony Hawk's Pro Skater 3 received critical acclaim, with the PlayStation 2 version being tied for highest-rated PlayStation 2 game on Metacritic alongside Grand Theft Auto III.
-With the PlayStation 2 version selling over 2.1 million copies in the United States by July 2006.
+Tony Hawk's Pro Skater 3 received critical acclaim, with the PlayStation 2 version being tied for highest-rated PlayStation 2 game on Metacritic alongside Grand Theft Auto III, and selling over 2.1 million copies in the United States by July 2006.
 Pro Skater 3 is also considered to be one of the greatest video games ever made.

+A remake of the game is included as part of Tony Hawk's Pro Skater 3 + 4, released in 2025.

 Gameplay

 Tony Hawk's Pro Skater 3 saw the introduction of the revert, a trick that enabled vert combos to be tied together with a manual, by tapping a button when landing in a quarterpipe; it allows for much longer combos than in the previous two games, where landing in a quarterpipe would finish a combo.
 It also added hidden combos.
 These were variations on standard tricks that could be performed as grab, flip, lip, or grind tricks.
 For example, double-tapping the kickflip button would make the character perform a double kickflip.
 This system would later be refined in Pro Skater 4.

 The game stood out in the franchise for being the first title to have online capabilities.
 Users could connect directly to other players online on the PlayStation 2 version—even prior to the launch of the network adapter, with a USB Ethernet adapter.
-Due to the shut down of most Sony servers the game is no longer playable with others online, except for via programs like XLink Kai or through websites that allow users to play online through a DNS.
-The PlayStation and Nintendo 64 versions run on the Pro Skater 2 engine, with a different revert animation that is the same as the PlayStation version of Pro Skater 4.
+The PlayStation and Nintendo 64 versions run on the Pro Skater 2 engine.

+The game has new tricks such as the Cannonball, Wrap Around, Fingerflip, Del Mar Indy and a new animation for the Airwalk.
+The Xbox version has an improved frame rate over the PlayStation 2 and GameCube version, as well as an additional level, the Oil Rig, that later returned as a level in Tony Hawk's American Wasteland.